rvedotrc/HYF-CPH-Git/week2/readme.md

-The main goal of this class is to become comfortable with branches, merge conflicts, and pull requests.
+The main goal of this class is to become comfortable with branches, merge conflicts, and pull requests, so that the students can work together on the final project.